 This is an automation solution to help you respond faster and better to a request for proposal (RFP) or a request for information (RFI).
 It helps you reuse, collaborate, categorize, and even search your knowledge base of information.
 You are able to track project assignments of team members and see the progress of RFPs or RFIs.

 This tool helps you capture screenshots for all or a part of a web page.
-You can add annotations; put in comments; blur sensitive information; store and organize images by the project; get feedback from your colleagues on screenshots and designs; collaborate with friends and colleagues.
-You can even add it as an extension to your Chrome web browser.
+You can add annotations.
+Put in comments.
+Blur sensitive information.
+Store and organize images by the project.
+Get feedback from your colleagues on screenshots and designs.
+Collaborate with friends and colleagues.
+Also, you are able to add it as an extension to your Chrome web browser.

 This tool is similar to Awesome Screenshot, SnagIt helps you capture images on your computer with a couple of clicks.
-You can customize your screen captures with its markup tools.
-You can also create quick videos by recording your screen and then narrate and trim them.
-You can get SnagIt on your Android and iOS phone with the Fuse app so you can send photos and videos from your mobile device to your SnagIt editor.
+Customize your screen captures with its markup tools.
+You can create quick videos by recording your screen and then narrate and trim them.
+Get SnagIt on your Android and iOS phone with the Fuse app so you can send photos and videos from your mobile device to your SnagIt editor.

 This online image editor can help you re-size and crop images via your web browser.
 You can apply a quick fix to the image, add creative effects, and add borders.

 This mobile-friendly tool helps you take breaks using the flexible Pomodoro Technique – a time management method to break down work into intervals (typically 25 minutes in length separated by short 5 minute breaks).
 These intervals are called pomodoros: the Italian word for tomatoes.
 After four pomodoros, it is suggested you take a longer 10-minute break.
 With this timer, you have the ability to pause or reset the timer, be notified on your desktop with audio notifications, and change the alert sound and volume.
 If you are looking to add more breaks to your workday, this is the tool for you.